 - Feedback on claims – There is no legislative requirement to provide an R&D activity report, but it helps to support a robust claim.
 HMRC have said that there is not enough of a technology focus in many of the claims – that they are too woolly.
 You can read more about what goes in our technical narrative in our KnowledgeBank.

 - HMRC awareness drive – HMRC have been out there, on the road, working with growth hubs and trade associations to drive awareness of R&D tax credits.
 They have not done this for a long time, so it is a great sign that they want to give more money away.
-What this awareness drive does not do is help companies maximise claims.
+What this awareness drive does not do is help companies improve their claims.
 There is the difference between making a claim, and making a really robust claim.

 R&D tax credits in depth – at Dartington Crystal